You’re sitting there feeling a bit unmotivated by the sheer amount of nothing that’s getting done.

 Without allowing yourself to stop and think about it, simply commit to taking action on one single daily micro-step.

-If you’re still overwhelmed by your single micro-step, that means it’s too large and you need to break it down even more.
+But if you’re still overwhelmed by your single micro-step, that means it’s too large and you need to break it down even more.

 If you achieve your goal before all the mico-steps are completed, congrats – you’re ready for your next mini-goal, which brings us to your final step.